WillCorrigan/WillCorrigan/README.md

 ---

 ## Video Game Development
 #### As I was learning programming I was also learning digital art as a hobby alongside it.
-I thought it would be fun to also learn video game development along with my programming studies.
+I thought it would be fun to also learn video game development along with my programming studies so that I could combine both my artistic skills and my new passion.
 Here are a collection of things that I've created on the way:

 These are all created with C# and Unity: